Judicial review in English law: Jurisdiction: Error of law or error of fact

 The court will quash a decision where the authority has misunderstood a legal term or incorrectly evaluated a fact that is essential for deciding whether or not it has certain powers.
-So, in R v Secretary of State for the Home Department, ex parte Khawaja [1984] AC 74, the House of Lords held that the question as to whether the applicants were "illegal immigrants" was a question of fact that had to be positively proved by the Home Secretary before he could use the power to expel them.
+In R v Secretary of State for the Home Department, ex parte Khawaja (1984), the House of Lords held that the question as to whether the applicants were "illegal immigrants" was a question of fact that had to be positively proved by the Home Secretary before he could use the power to expel them.
 The power depended on them being "illegal immigrants" and any error in relation to that fact took the Home Secretary outside his jurisdiction to expel them.

 However, where a term to be evaluated by the authority is so broad and vague that reasonable people may reasonably disagree about its meaning, it is generally for the authority to evaluate its meaning.
-For example, in R v Hillingdon Borough Council, ex parte Pulhofer [1986] AC 484, the local authority had to provide homeless persons with accommodation.
+For example, in R v Hillingdon Borough Council, ex parte Pulhofer (1986), the local authority had to provide homeless persons with accommodation.
 The applicants were a married couple, who lived with their two children in one room and applied to the local authority for aid.
 The local authority refused aid because it considered that the Pulhofers were not homeless and the House of Lords upheld this decision because whether the applicants had accommodation was a question of fact for the authority to determine.